swiftlang/swift-org-website/documentation/cxx-interop/index.md

 This makes all specializations, like `SerializedInt` and `SerializedFloat`, conform to `Deserializable` automatically in Swift.
-This makes it possible to add functionality to all specializations of a class template in Swift, by using a protocol extension.
-This also lets you use any specialization in constrained generic code without any additional explicit
+This makes it possible to add functionality to all specializations of a class template in Swift, by using a protocol extension:
-conformances:

 ```swift
 extension Deserializable {